 You won't find reviews of Hike Your Own Hike or The Hidden Europe here (that's a lie: there's one review for The Hidden Europe).
-Instead, this section is for my review other books, especially non-fiction books, which I comprise 95% of my reading.
-I occasionally review clothes, movies, a politician, a gadget, or anything else that looks worthwhile.
+Instead, this section is for my review of other books, especially nonfiction books, which I comprise 95% of my reading.
+I occasionally review clothes, movies, a politician, a gadget, or anything else that looks promising.

 I've put my best reviews here, but if it's not enough, then you'll find hundreds of reviews on Amazon.
 I am one of the top 10,000 reviewers on Amazon with over 1,500 helpful votes.
 And yes, I can review your product if you'd like.
 Just contact me to see if I'm interested.